 After analyzing our data, we crafted a guide that will enable you to increase global visibility and boost conversion rates.
 Let this article escort you through the streets of these two tricky tactics.

-Let’s start with a clear definition—what is a localized page?
+What is a localized app page?

-Localization can go several levels deep, as this example from Google Maps shows.
+App Localization can go several levels deep, as this example from Google Maps shows.
 Notice how they used the same exact messaging, features, and design for U.S., France, and Japan, but in different languages and with different models and cities.

-The Three Levels of Page Localization
+Three Levels of App Page Localization

 We like to break the localization phase into three different levels and each one goes deeper than the last.

-Level I Localization (MVL): Translate
+Level I App Localization (MVL): Translate

 This is the easiest one and what many call MVL—minimum viable localization.
 Level I localization means the translation of the description, captions, and keywords into the market you want to pursue.